lmmx/dex/README.md

 Library index:

+- Reliable metadata handling from ISBN numbers
+- Robust modern OCR of book indexes from neural networks pretrained for document image analysis
-- Data managed as ZIP files
+- Data are managed as 'shelves':
   - If installing from a clone of the git repo, the files will be stored within the repo
   - If installing from PyPI, you must set the `DEX_SHELVES` environment variable with a path to locate the source files

-## Key features

-- Reliable metadata handling from ISBN numbers
-- Robust modern OCR of book indexes from neural networks pretrained for document image analysis

 ## Requires